bominconsulting/Step-by-step_Python_Learning.App2EarthSci_Rev2023/README.md

 # Step-by-step_Python_Learning.App2EarthSci_Rev2023
-Codes used in the book, Step-by-step Python Learning, Version of "Application to Earth Science" revised in 2023
+This repository contains python codes used in the book, Step-by-step Python Learning, Version of "Application to Earth Science" revised in 2023
 <br>
-<<<<<<< HEAD
 <br>
 ![Book_cover](Book_cover.jpg)
 <br>